What Is Continuous Integration Software and How Does It Work?

 What Key Features Should You Evaluate in a CI Platform?

-A robust CI platform should offer essential and advanced features that improve development efficiency, security, and scalability.
+A strong CI platform should offer essential and advanced features that improve development efficiency, security, and scalability.

 Core Features